-MR. SINGH: Sure.
+Mr. SINGH.
+Sure.
 On your first question, look, I think the whole underlying dynamic of the negotiations has changed in a fundamental way.
-When we were crafting UN Security Council resolutions in the 2000's and we got a number of unanimous UN Security Council resolutions, the point was to address these Iranian violations of its international obligations and put the burden on Iran to demonstrate its peaceful intent.
+When we were crafting U.N.
+Security Council resolutions in the 2000s and we got a number of unanimous U.N.
+Security Council resolutions, the point was to address these Iranian violations of its international obligations and put the burden on Iran to demonstrate its peaceful intent.

-I do feel as though now that narrative, that sort of underlying framework, has shifted to this question of providing Iran's practical needs or satisfying its purported rights in a way that is safe and monitored and so forth.
+I do feel as though now that narrative, that underlying framework, has shifted to this question of providing Iran's practical needs or satisfying its purported rights in a way that is safe and monitored and so forth.
 That is a very important shift.
-One of the things that Iran has tried to do in addition to its effort to undermine the credibility of the IAEA is to show that it did not - to show that it stood up to the UN Security Council, whose legitimacy it has also impugned.
+One of the things that Iran has tried to do in addition to its effort to undermine the credibility of the IAEA is to show that it stood up to the U.N.
+Security Council, whose legitimacy it has also impugned.

-So that in itself, that kind of change in the dynamic, is an important change in itself.
+So that in itself, that change in the dynamic, is an important change in itself.
 When it comes to the particulars, I think we made that vital concession on Iran enriching indefinitely, which is something that Iran has been seeking since literally the inception of these talks in 2003.
-We conceded that any constraints that Iran is under will be temporary in nature and perhaps quite short in fact in nature, and so that Iran will be treated like any other state at the end of this process, despite again those obligations.
+We conceded that any constraints that Iran is under will be temporary in nature and perhaps quite short, in fact, in nature, and so that Iran will be treated like any other state at the end of this process, despite again those obligations.

 We have granted some implicit legitimacy to those facilities, which, remember, were constructed in secret and in violation of its NPT obligations.
-That includes Natanz, Fordow, Arak, and some other facilities, which now will remain in place and not be dismantled, I think.
+That includes Natanz, Fordow, Arak, and some other facilities, which now will remain in place and not be dismantled, I believe.